-In Cook County, all adults in the proposed guardian's home must be fingerprinted and undergo criminal background checks, in addition to a CANTS (Child Abuse and Neglect Tracking System) background check.
-Neither of these is filed in the e-file system, but copies of the consent forms and proof of background check must be provided to the court via email ahead of the hearing.
+In Cook County, all adults in the proposed guardian's home must be fingerprinted and undergo criminal background checks, in addition to a CANTS (Child Abuse and Neglect

+Tracking System) background check.
+Note that if an adult living in the home refuses to submit to a background check, this could prevent the order from being entered.
+Background checks are not e-filed, but copies of the consent forms and proof of background check must be provided to the court via email ahead of the hearing.
 Note that most other counties do not require this process; check your local court procedures.